Code-Institute-Submissions/ejiro-design-siccisors-game/README.md

 ## Deployment
-- site was deployed to github pages using the necessary steps, attached is a link below
+- site was deployed to github pages using the necessary steps, attached is a link below https://ejiro-design.github.io/siccisors-game/

-https://ejiro-design.github.io/siccisors-game/
+- Step 1: go to repositories
+- step 2: click of the file
+- step 3: go to settings
+- step 4: got to pages
+- step 5: click on the main branch and save
+- step 6: the site is publish

 ## Technology
 - Github: this is use to deploy the pages